Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 Cabarets, nightclubs, erotic stores, neon lights ...
 The red light district of Paris is worth a visit and also the subject of more than one anecdote.

-4. Latin Quarter Tours
+4. Tours of the Latin Quarter

 What this tour consists of

 This private tour (you will only be with your travel companions) starts at the Louvre museum and, from there, the itinerary is set by the traveler himself.
-This walking tour can last from two to six hours and you will choose yourself which sites to visit, if you want to focus more on one aspect or another of the city and if you want to stop more or less time at one point or another.
+This walking tour can last from two to six hours and you will choose yourself which sites to visit, if you want to focus more on one aspect of the city or another and if you want to stop more or less time at one point or another.

 If you like the experience of a tour of the streets of Paris and want to give it some more originality, I recommend you to try a gastronomic tour of Paris.
 The essence of this type of tours is also to learn more details about the city, but these are focused on gastronomy and also include tastings of star products of the French capital such as cheese, chocolate or wine.